Therapy for the Highly Sensitive Person in San Antonio

 Why the Highly Sensitive Person Sometimes Struggles at Work

-And when someone gives you feedback (even politely or seemingly helpful), it feels like your mind goes straight to: You’re not enough after all.
+➳ And when someone gives you feedback (even politely or seemingly helpful), it feels like your mind goes straight to feeling like you’re not good enough after all.

-The pressure to perform in a fast, loud world?
-It’s a lot.
-Even when you’re giving 110% (which, honestly, you always are).
+The pressure to perform in a fast, loud world is a lot.
+Even when you’re giving 110%.

 How HSP Therapy Can Help

-As a trauma-informed therapist and HSP myself, I bring both clinical tools and lived empathy to this work, drawing from advanced training in nervous system regulation and attachment-based therapy.
+As a an attachment-focused, trauma-informed therapist and HSP myself, I bring both clinical tools and lived empathy to this work, drawing from advanced training in nervous system regulation and attachment-based therapy.

-It’s not sustainable.
 And you don’t have to keep living this way.
-Highly Sensitive Person therapy with me is where you can be real and not feel like you have to explain why everything feels like “a lot.”
+Highly Sensitive Person therapy with me is a place where you can be real and not have to explain why everything feels like a lot.

 Here’s what we’ll work on: